-Our Group is a dynamic and innovative group engaged in creating cutting-edge technology.
-In particular, our in-development Virax Immune's immunological diagnostic profiling technique is intended to be cutting-edge technology which we believe is not available on the IVD market as at the date of this report.
-Currently, we are testing T-Cell responses to specific viral threats which will allow us to build individual immunological profile overtime based on different tests completed by different individuals.
-As a result, our Group believes our cutting-edge technology will enable us to radically change the diagnostic approaches of the IVD market with respect to major viral diseases.
+Our Company is dynamic and innovative and engaged in creating cutting-edge technology.
+In particular, our in-development ViraxImmune's immunological diagnostic profiling technique is intended to be cutting-edge technology which we believe is not available on the IVD market as at the date of this report.
+Currently, we are testing T-Cell responses to specific viral threats which will allow us to build individual immunological profile over time based on different tests completed by different individuals.
+As a result, we believe our cutting-edge technology will enable us to radically change the diagnostic approaches of the IVD market with respect to major viral diseases.